rowland007/Cyber-Playbook/docs/glossary.md

 - **Virus** - Software used to infect a computer.
 After the code is written, it is buried within an existing program.
 Once that program is executed, the code is activated and attaches copies of itself to other programs in the computer and other computers in the network.
 Infected programs continue to propagate it, which is how it spreads (PC Magazine, 2018).
 - **Visual / Audio Alert** - The use of alarms or warning systems to make individuals aware that the system has been compromised.
 - **Visualization** - Using the computer to convert data into picture form.
 The most basic visualization is that of turning transaction data and summary information into charts and graphs.
 Visualization is used in computer-aided design (CAD) to render screen images into three-dimensional models that can be viewed from all angles and can also be animated (PC Magazine, 2019).
+- **Volatile Data** - Data on a live system that is lost after a computer is powered down.

 ## W

+- **Warm Site** - Considered a hybrid recovery site, this site has the necessary environmental systems, power systems, and computing infrastructure required for the restoration of computing services.
+However, the systems may require patching and updating before normal processing can begin.
 - **Waterfall Development** - An information system development project that proceeds sequentially from the requirements stage to the implementation stage without delivering working pieces in between and without obtaining customer feedback on the way (PC Magazine, 2019).
 - **Web Application Attacks** - These attacks are considered by security experts to be the greatest and often the least understood of all risks related to confidentiality, availability, and integrity.
 The purpose of a this attack is significantly different from other attacks; in most traditional penetration testing exercises, a network or host is the target of attack.
 These attacks focus on an application itself and function on layer 7 of the OSI (Desmond, 2004).
 - **Web Application Security**